Last Updated on June 20, 2021 by Ava

 To create a PDF, you can simply save the document you’ve created in your office suite software as a PDF.
 All of them have this capability.

 This is probably the hardest part.
 I encourage you to consider outsourcing this process if you don’t have any graphics knowledge or experience.
 You can find some very cost-effective cover designers on Fiverr.

-side note, I can also create covers.
+As a side note, I can also create covers.
 I can also convert Kindle covers to paperback.
 Contact me if you’d like to know more.

 There are many ways to go about creating a cover for your no content books.
 Personally, I use Photoshop, but it is a paid app with a steep learning curve.

 You can create paperback covers one of these 3 ways absolutely free: